bain3/status/src/content/2024-02-10-degradation.md

  - git.bain.cz
  - vault.bain.cz
 ---
-There are connectivity problems between Twelve99's routers between Nuremberg and Prague.
-Services might be innacessible for some users.
+There are connectivity problems between Twelve99's routers on route Nuremberg - Prague.
+Services might be inacessible for some users.